Learning Support/SEND - Local Offer

-- use the information from primary school to provide a basis for appropriate interventions;
+- use the information from primary school to provide appropriate intervention and support

-- ensure ongoing observation and assessment to provide feedback about which level of intervention is appropriate and its impact on Student’s learning
+- ensure ongoing observation and assessment feedback about which level of intervention is appropriate and its impact on Student’s learning

-From this data the following levels of interventions will be arranged and put into place.
-You will receive a letter explaining the provision they will be accessing during that academic year.
+From this data, the appropriate levels of interventions will be arranged and put into place.
+Parents/ carers will receive a letter explaining the provision they will be accessing during that academic year.